tstillwell/neows-wrapper/README.md

 These objects represent a Near Earth Object and it's associated data available from the webservice.

 Each NEO has a unique numeric reference id.
+This is the same as the id that is provided to the lookup function.

 ### Get an API key ###